 mobile +27 82 927 6685

-Mark Garden is an executive in ENSafrica’s competition/anti-trust department.
+Mark Garden is an Executive in ENSafrica’s competition/anti-trust practice, with over 22 years of experience.

-With the expanding focus on antitrust regulation in Africa, Mark’s practice has developed to meet the needs of his clients before national and regional regulators (including COMESA) across the continent.
-His experience extends to merger regulation and prohibited practices in numerous African jurisdictions.
+With the ever expanding focus on competition regulation in Africa, Mark’s practice has developed to meet the needs of his clients before national and regional agencies across the continent.
+His experience encompasses merger regulation and prohibited practices in numerous African jurisdictions, with a particular focus on multijurisdictional transactions that trigger merger notification obligations.

-Mark contributes frequently to local and international legal publications, including the Global Competition Review, Getting the Deal Through, Without Prejudice, the Business Law and Tax Review and the Butterworth’s Competition Law Reports – of which he is a contributing editor.
+Mark contributes frequently to local and international legal publications.
 He is a regular speaker at antitrust conferences and client seminars, and lectures post-graduate students on competition law.

 Mark is recognised as a leading/recommended lawyer by: